Whether you need a pitch deck vs a business plan will depend a lot on the type of business you are running or planning to set up.

 Both these documents help entrepreneurs navigate their businesses over the next few years.
 And both these documents help investors in deciding whether to fund the business or not.
 However, where business plans are essential for traditional businesses that have a more concrete pathway to success, startups don’t require business plans.
 A pitch deck is more appropriate for a startup as a lot will change in the course of business.

 In this post, we will discuss the differences between pitch deck and business plan and help you determine which one is necessary for your business.

 The purpose of a pitch deck is to raise money from venture capitalists and angel investors.
 The purpose of a business plan is for traditional businesses or late-stage companies to raise money from investors and banks and also to forge partnerships with other organizations.

-A pitch deck serves a summary to help investors get a decent understanding of the business and helps create opportunities for entrepreneurs to get meetings with venture capital firms and angel investors.
-Business plans on the other hand serves as full-proof research to help investors understand whether they should invest.
+A pitch deck is a summary to help investors get a decent understanding of the business and helps create opportunities for entrepreneurs to get meetings with venture capital firms and angel investors.
+Business plans on the other hand serve as full-proof research to help investors understand whether they should invest.